aksofashish/Springboard/README.md

-# Springboard
+# Springboard JSON Exercise
-I will be uploading all the files and data required to complete all the assignments of Springboard.
+It is to get familiarize with JSON files and complete the exercise asked in the assignment